MicrosoftDocs/cpp-docs/docs/dotnet/how-to-define-and-consume-classes-and-structs-cpp-cli.md

 - You explicitly call the destructor.

-If your type is being consumed by a client that's written in another language, the destructor is called as follows:
+If a client that's written in another language consumes your type, the destructor gets called as follows:

 - On a call to <xref:System.IDisposable.Dispose%2A>.